 - The Seismological Society of America website contains information on earthquakes and a collection of issues related to teaching about earthquakes.

 - Earthquake preparedness information is available from FEMA.

-- The National Geographic website Forces of Nature (more info) provides information on natural hazards, including earthquakes.
+- The National Geographic website Forces of Nature ( This site may be offline. ) provides information on natural hazards, including earthquakes.

 - Earthquake FAQs